lionturtle99/rpg-copy/README.md

 #### By _**Liam Eller** **Chase Stokes** **Isaac Overstreet** **Zachary Green**_

-#### _brief description_
+#### Description
-This project is a simple text based RPG with 3 dicferent characters and 3 different weapon selections for the characters.
+This project is a simple text based RPG with 3 different characters and 3 different weapon selections for the characters and a working battle screen where you can attack or use items to regenerate health.

 ## Technologies Used